ABE Scholarship Information for Current Students

 Matthew Reynolds (BS ‘83, Outstanding ABE Alumni ’99) established a scholarship to support deserving undergraduates in ABE.
 Matthew, an Executive Engineer and director of Chrysler vehicles in Auburn, Michigan, said “my career success is based on the excellent and broad-based education I received at Purdue.”
 He is responsible for assessing and implementing technology in new vehicles to enhance safety features such as night vision, GPS location/maps, collision avoidance and improved tractability.
 In addition to this Scholarship, Matthew and Lesa established the “Reynolds Field of Dreams Scholarship”.
 We would like to thank Matthew and Lesa for their kind donation to fund these scholarships.

-Eli Robinson (Agricultural Systems Management)
+Heidi Phelps (Agricultural Systems Management)

 Reynolds Field of Dreams Scholarships

 Kayla Osen, Bjorn Song, Xinyi Zhou, and Zebang Zhou (Agricultural Engineering)